rticommunity/openssl-cng-engine/docs/rst/building/projects.rst

 All projects are configured to put their output in a directory whose name depends on several variables:
 ``bld\$(PlatformTarget)-$(Configuration)-$(PlatformToolset)$(SDKSuffix)\all``.
 The ``SDKSuffix`` is optional.
 Furthermore, each project uses its own subdirectory below that, with the same name as the project itself, to place its intermediate build objects.

+The binaries that contain the actual engines are called ``engine-bcrypt.dll`` and ``engine-ncrypt.dll`` for the dynamic versions, and ``lib-evp-bcrypt.lib`` and ``lib-store-ncrypt.lib`` for their static counterparts.

-For convenience, the small subset of binaries relevant for running and -- in the case of a debug build -- debugging the tests are additionally copied to one directory level up higher.
+For convenience, the small subset of binaries relevant for use with the ``openssl`` tool and for running and -- in the case of a debug build -- debugging the test applications are additionally copied to one directory level up higher.
 This is illustrated in the following screen shot:

 |output|